Language barrier cost me at Levante - Nantes' Simon | Goal.com

 Language barrier cost me at Levante - Nantes' Simon

-Nantes star Moses Simon reveals that he failed to shine at Levante due to his struggles to overcome the language barrier in Spain.
+Nantes star Moses Simon has revealed that he failed to shine at Levante due to his struggles to overcome the language barrier in Spain.

 However, he failed to reignite his spark for Paco Lopez’s team - scoring just once in 19 league games which led to his loan move to Stade de la Beaujoire.